armatita/armatita.github.io/README.md

 <a id="Icons"></a>
 ## Icons

+You can see a better presentation of this project in my [Behance profile](https://www.behance.net/pedrocorre8962/).

 <sup>[Back to top](#Index)</sup>

 <a id="Marketing"></a>
 ## Marketing

+You can see a better presentation of this project in my [Behance profile](https://www.behance.net/pedrocorre8962/).

 Although not an area for which I have a lot of experience I did design and develop a number of graphical products marketing related.